scollovati/api-scripts/report-count-duration/README.md

 - Two CSV files (summary and detailed entry list), named based on your selected interval

 # Caveat
 * If your interval size is too broad (e.g., `RESTRICTION_INTERVAL = 1` for yearly), and your dataset is large, you may still hit the 10,000-entry cap and the script will exit early with a warning.
-If that happens, try increasing the restriction level (e.g., set it to 2=Monthly or 3=Weekly).
-This is so the script returns fewer entries per API call and stays underneath the "10,000 entries per call" limit.
+If that happens, try increasing the value of the `RESTRICTION_INTERVAL` variable.
+This will make the script pull smaller datasets, hopefully returning fewer entries per API call and staying underneath the "10,000 entries per call" limit.
 * You may not need to be on a VPN to run this script, but if you encounter connection errors or hanging behavior, a VPN may help — especially when running large volumes of API calls.
-In other words, if you're working from home, it's possible your ISP may not like you making so many API calls to the same.
+In other words, if you're working from home, it's possible your ISP may not like you making so many API calls to the same client. :)
 * Category filtering uses `categoriesIdsMatchOr`, so if your category ID has subcategories, entries in those subcategories will also be included.

 # How to Run the Script